Neoteroi/BlackSheep-Docs/docs/application.md

 ```

-Exceptions inheriting from `HTTPException` are mapped to handlers by their
+Exceptions inheriting from `HTTPException` can be mapped to handlers by their type or by
-status code, using `int` keys; while user defined exceptions are mapped to
+their status code, using `int` keys; while user defined exceptions are mapped to handlers
-handlers by their type.
+by their type.

 ### Configuring exception handlers using decorators